 In CSM 362, unspecified “relics of this lady of great worth” were carried in “a very rich chest of gold to carry the relics in every procession.”
 Being fragmentary and therefore small, relics are both portable and in need of protection.
 For this, there was the reliquary.
 Typically the saint’s bone, chip of stone from a holy site, dust from physical remains and so on, was wrapped in linen or silk and stitched into a small pouch to keep the matter together which could otherwise potentially disperse or disintegrate.
 From the 7th century on there are surviving scraps of papyrus (in the earliest period) or parchment (later and more common), written on as labels to identify the contents.
 The relic and the label were then placed inside a reliquary, often lavish and ornate to reflect in material terms the spiritual value of the contents.
 One exceptional example is the Holy Thorn reliquary, dated 1390-97, now in the British Museum.

-The power of relics: less is not more, but less isn’t less, either
+The power of relics: less is not more or less

 We see this in the power of the relics described in the Cantigas.
-In CSM 35, a fire destroyed everything else in the church at Lyon du Rhône except relics of the Virgin’s milk and hair.
+In CSM 35, a fire destroyed everything else in the church at Lyon du Rhône except relics of the Virgin’s milk and hair, which stood for the presence of her whjole person.
 Similarly, in CSM 257, King Alfonso had numerous unspecified relics in Seville “of Holy Mary and male and female saints, through which God worked miracles”.
 He left them unattended while he lived in Castile for 10 years.
 On his return, he “found all the other relics badly damaged and the chests in which they lay all broken.
 However, those of Holy Mary were well preserved, for she prevents harm to her things.”

 (In both of these stories, Mary’s miracles were for the benefit of herself, and clearly she thought only her relics were worth saving, the church of her worshippers and the items of other saints being of no value.
 For more on the Virgin’s narcissism, see The Virgin’s vengeance and Regina’s rewards: the surprising character of Mary in the Cantigas de Santa Maria by clicking here.)